Middle School Bring-Your-Own-Device FAQ

 - All students have access to unlimited storage space in Google Drive through their TASIS email account.
 Any completed work (e.g. essays, videos, presentations) can be uploaded to Google Drive and then deleted from the computer.

 - Photos and videos can take up a lot of space and often aren’t needed on the device after they are used.
-Students can use online services like Google Drive, Google Photos, or Flickr (website, app) to automatically upload photos and videos, then delete them from the computer*.
+Students can use online services like Google Drive, Google Photos, or Flickr (website, app) to automatically upload photos and videos and then delete them from the computer*.

 *For iOS devices, remember to also delete all photos and videos in the "Recently Deleted" album when freeing up space.